 Monitor Basics in Plain English

-Altering color dramatically with a single setting: Examining color temperature on an LCD monitor
+Altering color dramatically with a single setting: Examining Monitor Color Temperature

 - Monitor Basics in Plain English